omdevteam/om/docs/html/_sources/documentation_advanced_documentation.rst.txt

 Writing an OM monitoring program consists mainly in writing a Python module, the Processing Layer, that implements a data analysis pipeline.
-The Processing Layer module should contain, apart from some helper functions, just one class: the *OndaMonitor* class.
+The Processing Layer module should contain, apart from some helper functions, just one class.
 The processing logic should be implemented in this class.
+The class must be a subclass of the OmMonitor abstract class from the Processing Layer.

-The *OndaMonitor* class must have at least three methods.
+The class must implement the three abstract methods of the base class.
 A developer just needs to write the implementation for these methods, but it never needs to call any of them.
 When the monitoring program runs, the methods are automatically called when appropriate.

 The methods are:

-1. **__init__**: the constructor.
-This function is executed on both the master and the worker nodes when the monitor starts.
+1. initialize_node.
+This function is executed on both the processing and collecting nodes when the monitor starts.
 All the monitor initialization code should go in it.
-All the class properties needed by the monitor should also be initialized in this function.
+   All the class properties needed by the monitor should be initialized in this function.
 Additionally, code that loads external files (for example, a geometry file, or a file containing a bad pixel mask) should also be placed in this
-   method: the external data should be read and stored in class properties so that the other class methods can access it.
+   function: the external data should be read and stored in class properties so that the other class methods can access it.

    This method should usually be divided in three sections.
-The first should be a common section with code that should be run on both the master and the worker nodes.
-   The second and the third, introduced respectively by the code statements "if role == master" and "if role == worker", should contain initialization code specific to one type of node.
+The first should be a common section with code that should be run on both the processing and the collecting nodes.
+The second and the third, introduced respectively by the code statements '"if role == "processing"' and 'if role == "collecting"', should contain initialization code specific to one type of node.

-2. **process_data**: this function is executed on each worker node when data is retrieved from the data source.
-The function should take only one argument: *data*.
+2. **process_data**: this function is executed on each processing node when data is retrieved from the data source.
+The retrieved data gets passed to this function.
-   The retrieved data gets passed to this function via this argument, which is a dictionary whose keys are the data entries specified in the configuration file under the *required_data* entry, and whose values are the data items themselves.

    All the logic related to processing a single data event should be implemented in this method.
-Ideally, data should be reduced in this function and the raw, unprocessed information should not be sent to the master node.
+Ideally, data should be reduced in this function and the raw, unprocessed information should not be sent to the collecting node.

-   The function must return a tuple, where the first entry is a dictionary containing all the data that should be sent to the master node for aggregation, and the second entry is the rank of the worker node sending the data.
+   The function must return a tuple, where the first entry is a dictionary containing all the data that should be sent to the collecting node for aggregation, and the second entry is the rank of the worker node sending the data.

-   The developer show not concern himself with how the data is transferred to the master node: the Parallelization Layer takes care of the transmission.
+   The developer show not concern himself with how the data is transferred to the collecting node: the Parallelization Layer takes care of the transmission.

-3. **collect_data**: this function is executed on the master node every time data is received from a worker node.
-This function should implement all the processing logic that involves more than one event (for example: averaging over many events, accumulation of events, etc.).
+3. **collect_data**: this function is executed on the collecting node every time data is received from a worker node.
+The data received from the processing node is passed to this function, and the function should implement all the processing logic that involves more than one event (for example: averaging over many events, accumulation of events, etc.).

-   The function should take a single argument: *data*.
-The tuple received from the worker node is passed to the function via the *data* argument.

    The developer can choose what to do with the result of the aggregated data processing.
 There is no fixed path.
 Often the information is broadcasted to a graphical interface via a network socket, but this is not an obligatory path at all.